IXDdev/trace_my_time/project_tracking/thesis_cw.md

             poisson recon
                 not accurate
-            skip-more effecient rendering of the points serfels: clod rendering todo:(recent)
+            skip-more effecient rendering of the points serfels: clod rendering skip-quick test on cloud rendering
-        core:
-            reading: know about fitting functions in a obj or similar file, fit to surface/ plane et 4h
-            quick test on cloud rendering
                 merege the clod rendering
                 with Fenek renderer
+    todo/req:
+        core workflow:
+            quick test pcl/other libs feature functions for point clouds
+            reading: learn fitting functions in a obj or similar file, fit to surface/ plane et 4h
+            point cloud editing support in vr
-            add deletion support: at least for vertices port old functions to current framework, from vr_scanning, depre. rgbd camera related ...
+                add deletion support: at least for vertices addition is also strightfow.
+            port old functions to current framework, from vr_scanning, depre. rgbd camera related ...
                 marking
                 region growing
                 ...
-            more effecient/ enhancement
-            quick test pcl/other libs  feature functions for point clouds write faces/meshes/... to files
+            write faces/meshes/... to files
-            point cloud editing
         gui
             import point clouds with gui?
             fix gui stuff, support infinite btns
             load images, image panel
             load dir within vr
         in vr:
-            starting pose of the rgbd cam
-            click a point and set it as floor, fixed transformation translate
+            click a point and set it as floor, fixed transformation translate correct starting pose of the rgbd cam
         effecient:
             parallel processing support
-    todo/req:
+            more effecient/ enhancement in draw calls
+    todo/req:(old)
         trival stuffs:
         //
         scanning setup